 Examples of them include sodium, potassium, calcium, bicarbonate, chloride, and phosphate.
 If the levels of these drop you may end up experiencing keto flu symptoms like headaches, muscle cramps and fatigue.
 Electrolytes can be easily found in many keto friendly foods but to be safe, investing in some supplements could be beneficial for keto for women over 40.

 Constipation is quite common on the keto diet, especially in the beginning.
 Most fiber-rich foods are carbs which on this low-carb diet are limited to 20 to 50 grams carbs a day much lower than the recommended intake of 225 to 325 grams a day (4).
-On the keto diet for women over 40, fiber intake can be supplemented with store bought pills or through foods such as nuts, seeds, avocado, and leafy greens.
+On the keto diet for women over 40, fiber intake can be supplemented with store bought powders or through foods such as nuts, seeds, avocado, and leafy greens.

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!

 Omega-3 Fatty Acids

 These are a part of the polyunsaturated fats which are essential fats that our bodies need but cannot make them on their own.
 Omega-3 fatty acids have been know to help (3)